 - Puts non-food items in their mouth on a frequent, regular basis.

-If you have concerns about your child’s potential exposure to lead, please let your pediatrician know, and request a blood lead test.
-These tests are required by District law, both during well-child visits at one and at two years of age, and if any of the above-described circumstances are occurring.
+If you have concerns about your child’s potential exposure to lead at any time, please let your pediatrician know, and request a blood lead test.
+These tests are required by District law during well-child visits at age 6–14 months and again at age 22–26 months, and if any of the above-described circumstances are occurring.

 Why is Testing Important?

 Lead is a highly toxic substance, and its most vulnerable victims are the youngest of our children.
 That’s because lead attacks the brain and central nervous system, both of which are still under development while children are growing from being an infant to being a toddler and a pre-schooler.
 By attacking these vital organs at such an early time in a child’s life, lead can cause serious and even permanent harm.